 - Discrimination: Employees and even prospective employees may not be discriminated against for certain characteristics, such as gender or nationality.

-- Sexual Harassment: Considered a form of discrimination, harassment occurs when inappropriate sexual behavior prevents the victim from doing his or her job.
+- Sexual Harassment: Considered a form of gender discrimination, harassment occurs when inappropriate sexual behavior occurs within the workplace.
+This can include unwanted sexual remarks or physical contact.

 - Wage and Hour: Your employer is legally obligated to pay at least the minimum wage, pay overtime when hours exceed 40 per week, and abide by other wage and hour laws.